-The George Gill Range lies at the intersection of three major landforms: MacDonnell Ranges to the north-east, Lake Amadeus to the south-west, and the Simpson Desert to the south-east.
+The George Gill Range lies at the intersection of three major landforms: the MacDonnell Ranges to the north-east, Lake Amadeus south-west, and the Simpson Desert south-east.

 The beehive-like domes on the top of the range provide evidence of the sand dune past due to its cross-bedding (groups of inclined layers).
 The wind deposited sand in different directions over time.
 The sand on the windswept plain gradually subsided compacting layers below and silica-rich water cemented the grains together.

 Wind, rain and floods deepened the crack in the Mereenie getting down to the softer Carmichael below which now forms the rubbly lower slopes of the canyon.
 As it eroded it sent huge blocks tumbling down the cliffs.
 Markings on the south wall were probably formed by the release of stress as the sandstone cracked.

 Tempe Downs cattle station was established here in 1896 until a run of bad seasons forced the stockholders out to Kathleen Springs.
 But the cattlemen were here to stay.
 In 1983 the station surrendered 1000sqm so a national park could be established.
 The resort opened in 1992.

 Ripple marks are evidence there were once shallow lakes here.

 Jack Cotterill pioneered tourism here.
 His son Jim and Aboriginal man Leslie built a bridge of timber and sandstone slabs across a deep crevice in 1962 to give people access to the North Wall of the Canyon.